xLPMG/tsunami_lab/docs/source/files/assignments/project.rst

 ..  image:: ../../_static/assets/task-10-Gui_windows_conf.png

-The next tab is divided into two section.
-The first concludes all options to modify the simulation parameters and the undelying programm via compiler options.
+The next tab is divided into two sections.
+The first one concludes all options to modify the simulation parameters and the undelying programm via compiler options.
-For recompilation are several modes and choices available.
+You can choose from a variety of modes to recompile.
 Multiple flags like OpenMP usage and optimization levels further grant more options for working with the simulation.
 The user can also enter the number of threads that OpenMP will use.
-Furthermore, reports can be created and and the runner for recompilation selected.
+Lastly, reports can be created and and the runner for recompilation selected.

 The second window of the tab contains all simulation parameters before the start of computation.
 Users can select between three events, for which the variables like cell size, cell amount, offset and endtime can be inserted.
 The Circular dambreak needs two water heights and a diameter for the setup.
 Artificial and custom events further use bathymetry and displacement.
-Therefore input for file paths is for these two available.
+Therefore file path input is available for these two.
 Down below, the file input and output can be specified in terms of  output format and writing frequency.
 The boundary conditions follow, as well as the station input.
 Here every station gets a name and position, which will be printed in the textbox below.
 The last feature of this window is the time step scaling.
 It has the purpose to calculate more timesteps and therefore get more detailed file output.